Women will march again with aim to become a political force | Taiwan News

 "I think when women see visible women's leadership, bold and fierce, going up against a very racist, sexist, misogynist administration, it gives you a different level of courage that you may not have felt you had," she said.

-Many women inspired by last year's massive marches have sought higher office, such as Mindi Messmer, a 54-year-old environmental scientist from Rye, New Hampshire.
+Many women inspired by last year's massive marches went on to seek higher office, such as Mindi Messmer, a 54-year-old environmental scientist from Rye, New Hampshire.

 Messmer was a state legislator when she attended the 2017 march in her state capital of Portsmouth.
 She's now a candidate for the seat held by retiring U.S. Rep. Carol Shea-Porter, a fellow Democrat.